Updated on: May 26, 2025

 Bottom Line:

 Norton Password Manager is a decent password manager that comes bundled with the best internet security suite on the market.
 It’s straightforward and secure but lacks features like password sharing.
 However, Norton’s antivirus plans include all the internet security features you need to keep your device and data safe.
-Norton Password Manager is also available as a free download, and all Norton purchases are backed by a risk-free 60-day money-back guarantee.
+The Password Manager is free while all Norton purchases are backed by a risk-free -day money-back guarantee.

 Read the full Norton Password Manager review >